richmahn/en_ta/translate/figs-possession/sub-title.md

-What is possession and how can I translate phrases that have it?
+What is possession and how can I translate phrases that show it?